Apify Actor Discoverability & SEO Audit avatar

 Can I audit a private Actor before publishing?
 Yes for Actors you own.
 The Apify token injected by the platform gives the audit access to your own private Actors, including pricingInfos and agentic-payment whitelist status (the Actor-object endpoint exposes these for owned Actors regardless of publish state).
 For other users' public Actors, the audit falls back to the Store search; if that doesn't find them (newly-published Actors sometimes don't index), the agentic-payment dimension reports WARN and agentic_payment_eligible is null — unconfirmed, not disqualifying.

 Why does the LLM only write suggestion text?
 Every verdict (pass/warn/fail) comes from deterministic checks against the fetched metadata.
 LLM-as-scorer on subjective categories produces unauditable results.
-The LLM here only synthesizes copy-paste-ready prose for already-failed checks — it can't invent dimensions or change verdicts.
+The LLM here synthesizes copy-paste-ready prose for already-failed checks and generates the retrieval probe's search keywords — but it can't invent dimensions or change verdicts.
+The agent_retrieval ranking and its verdict are computed deterministically from the live search results; the LLM only chooses what to query.

 What if I disagree with a check's verdict?
 The check_ids are stable strings (e.g. description_quality.actor_description_length).
 Inspect the source — every check is a pure function in the public Actor repo.
 Open an issue or PR if the rubric is wrong; the standards live in actorlib.discoverability_standards for portability.